Lincoln City to silence Dambusters March and air raid sirens due to Ukraine war

 The decision was a "very challenging matter to navigate" and could "polarise views", Mr Scully said.

-However, he asked asked fans to support the move "in the spirit the decision was made" and said it would be reviewed at the end of the season.
+He asked asked fans to support the move "in the spirit the decision was made" and said it would be reviewed at the end of the season.

+However, Lincoln City fan Alex Webber said he did not feel that playing the Dambusters March was disrespectful.

+"I believe the club should look at reinstating our anthem before the matches and in the second half when the teams come out," he said.

 The Dambusters 617 Squadron famously flew Lancaster bombers from RAF Scampton to destroy dams in Germany's Ruhr Valley during World War Two.